ably/ably-go/README.md

 ### Realtime API

-- There is no channel `suspended` state; this means that the client will not automatically reattach to channels if a connection becomes `suspended` and then resumes, and presence members associated with the client will not be automatically re-entered.

 - Inband reauthentication is not supported; expiring tokens will trigger a disconnection and resume of a realtime connection.

-- Realtime connection failure handling is partially implemented.

 - Realtime Ping function is not implemented.